rinazbelhaj/EVA/Project 4/readme.md

 Deciding on the batch size is very critical to achieve good results from our model.
 Batch size defines the number of training samples the algorithm sees at a time before updating the weights.
 Larger batch size will result in faster training but it also leads to poor generalization error.
 On the flip side, smaller batch size will take longer to train but the model will perform better on test data.
 The reason for better generalization is vaguely attributed to the existence to noise in small batch size training.
 Because neural network systems are extremely prone to overfitting, the idea is that seeing many small batch size, each batch being a noisy representation of the entire dataset, will cause a sort of “tug-and-pull” dynamic.
 This “tug-and-pull” dynamic prevents the neural network from overfitting on the training set and hence results in better performance on the test set.
 The minimum batch size should be always more than the number of distinct output labels.
 Batch size should always be in the power of 2 to fully utilize the hardware infrastructure.

 ## 10. Learning Rate:
+Learning rate is yet another major parameter in designing the neural network which decides how fast we reach the optima.
+Larger learning rate will lead to faster optimization whereas too large a learning rate can result in model divergence.
+Learning rate if kept very low will lead to a large training time.

 ## 11. Number of Epochs:
 **Epoch** is an important hyperparameter in deep learning.
 One epoch is when an entire training dataset is passed forward and backward through the neural network only once.
 Training a neural network is an iterative process involving multiple epochs.
 Weights in network gets updated with each epoch if we use the entire dataset as a batch.
 Each epoch can contain more than one batch if the training data is too big to fit in memory.
 The number of epochs are usually decided by looking at the **learning curve** and the identifying the point of divergence of training and test error.